philipphoehn/flopyarcade/README.md

 ## Optimization algorithms

 Two algorithms are currently provided along with the environments.
-These are implementions of (1) [double Q-learning](https://arxiv.org/abs/1509.06461) and (2) a weights-evolving [genetic algorithm](https://arxiv.org/abs/1712.06567) for training deep neural networks as policy models.
+These are implementions of (1) [double Q-learning](https://arxiv.org/abs/1509.06461) and (2) a weights-evolving [genetic algorithm](https://arxiv.org/abs/1712.06567) for training deep neural networks as policy models - optionally combined with a simple implementation of [novelty search](https://arxiv.org/abs/1304.3362) to help avoiding convergence towards local minima.
 They reside in the FloPyAgent class.

 The environment formulation allows for models, controls and objectives of arbitrary complexity.
 Modifications or more complex environments can easily be implemented with small changes to the code.